]>

 A fatal error occurred that

-prevented the application from performing its regular
+prevented the application from performing its operation,

-operation, e.g.
+e.g.

-• No arguments or --help as single argument
+• No arguments given

 • Invalid --actions string